rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

   for deciding what pairs of colliders can touch;
 - the ability to set the mass of rigid-bodies explicitly;
 - linear and angular damping, to progressively slow down rigid-bodies;
-- the ability so attach some user-defined data (of type `u128`) to any collider or rigid-body.
+- the ability to attach some user-defined data (of type `u128`) to any collider or rigid-body.

 [![Rapier features](rapier-demo.gif)][rapier-demo]